VictorTaelin/MiniPaper/README.md

+## MiniPaper

-MiniPaper: A tool to summarize and compress text files using the OpenAI ChatGPT API.
+A tool to summarize and compress text files using the OpenAI ChatGPT API.

 Usage:
 1. Make sure you have an OpenAI API token.